 Read The Blog Post: How to Skip The Line to Succeed in Podcasting (Lessons From James Altucher)

-How to skip the line to succeed in podcasting?
-That’s what I want to talk about today.
-Interestingly, I did not want to be a podcaster.
+How do you skip the line to succeed in podcasting?
+That’s exactly what I want to talk about today.
+Interestingly enough, I did not really want to be a podcaster.
 I wouldn’t say I like talking to people that much.
-At least not as much as I like to sit in my house to read and write all day.
-But then, one day, an opportunity to do a podcast came along.
+At least not as much as I like sitting at home reading and writing all day.
+But then one day the opportunity came up to do a podcast.

 Someone approached me and said, “Hey, we’ll produce it for you.”

-So I figured this was a good chance to call up all of my favorite people.
+I thought to myself, “This is a good opportunity to call up all of my favorite people.”

-I now had the perfect excuse to talk to people I would normally never speak to.
-More than that, I got a chance to ask all the questions I had.
+I now had the perfect excuse to talk to people I would never normally talk to.
+In addition, I had the opportunity to ask all the questions I had.

-But I’m getting ahead of myself.
+But I am getting ahead of myself.
 How did all this happen?
-Let’s rewind a little bit.
+Let us rewind a little bit.